roman-milk/roman-milk.github.io/triad-project-an-elegant-seduction.md

  "Ohh, Gaaaawd, You are so fucking big, oooh, fuckk, oooooooh fuck, oooooohhh GOD," she was biting me hard, scratching my back, digging her fingers in deep, then pressing herself into me.

  She was impaled on my cock and I hadn't moved.
 She'd cum from her own feelings.
 I grabbed her hair, and pulled her head back, not too hard, but forcefully.
 I pressed my mouth to hers, and drove my tongue 1/2 way down her throat.
 I pulled her head to one side, biting her ear, and sucking her neck.
 The water was starting to get cold, so I turned around, dunking her in the cooling water, then turned off the hot water.
 When the ice cold water struck her back, she shrieked, smacking my back.
 I held her pinned tightly to me, one hand across her ass, one across her shoulders, and my hard cock deep inside her; she could barely move.
-Report_Story #4